sebastianlipponer/glviz/README.md

 # GLviz

 GLviz is a small collection of C++ classes and GLSL shaders to facilitate the development of OpenGL demos.
-It is built on top of [CMake](http://www.cmake.org/), [SDL](http://libsdl.org), [GLEW](http://glew.sourceforge.net), [Eigen](http://eigen.tuxfamily.org/), and [AntTweakBar](http://anttweakbar.sourceforge.net/) and requires at least OpenGL 3.3.
-GLviz has been tested on a NVIDIA GTX 680 GPU using driver version 347.52 on Windows (compiled with MSVC 2013) and 340.65 on Linux (compiled with GCC 4.9).
-It includes all external dependencies to make compilation on either Windows or Linux as simple and convenient as possible.
+It is built on top of [CMake](http://www.cmake.org/), [SDL](http://libsdl.org), [GLEW](http://glew.sourceforge.net), [Eigen](http://eigen.tuxfamily.org/), and [ImGui](https://github.com/ocornut/imgui) and requires at least OpenGL 3.3.
+GLviz has been tested on a NVIDIA GTX 1080 Ti GPU using driver version 436.02 on Windows 10 (compiled with MSVC 2019) and 418.74 on Linux (compiled with GCC 8.3).
+It includes a script to easily download and build all external dependencies in the project directory to make compilation on either Windows or Linux as simple and convenient as possible.

 **Author**: [Sebastian Lipponer](http://sebastianlipponer.de), **License**: MIT

+## Build

+Before running CMake run either build-extern.cmd or build-extern.sh to download and build the necessary external dependencies in the .extern directory.

 ## Features